ItsJuanito/Classification-Modeling/README.md

 # Classification-Modeling
-Using perceptron, knn, and svm models
+Classification using perceptron, knn, and svm models